 From looking at all the places we visit on our small group tours of Ireland, we compiled the 5 best places to shop.
-So leave some space in that suitcase and discover our little shopping havens.
+Leave some space in that suitcase and discover our little piece of shopping heaven!

-If you visit Dingle on any of our tours, you will have the opportunity to spend the whole day to explore this fascinating town.
+If you visit Dingle on any of our southwestern tours, you'll have the opportunity to spend the whole day exploring this fascinating town.
 With so much to see there, we had to narrow down our three favourite spots.

 a) Dingle Crystal - Handcrafted in Dingle by master craftsman Sean Daly.
 You can watch the master himself at work.
 His work is heavily influences by Celtic design, particularly Celtic knots and circles.

 b) Brain de Stack Jewelers - Another popular spot is local award winning jeweler, Brain de Stack.
 Renowned for his handmade jewellery, that incorporates ancient Celtic elements such as Ogham writing.
 His pendants, rings and broaches are most definitely miniature works of art.

 c) Louis Mulcahy Pottery - As the New York Times put it One of Irelands most original and compelling artists.
 Louis Mulcahy pottery shows devotion to quality.
 Known for his large pots and rich, lively, lustrous glazes.
 The pots themselves are actual quite durable.